 You will be transferred from the hotel to the airport, according to the departure time of your international flight.
 Any time before your flight is at leisure.

 Fly overnight, arriving in Australia the following day.

-Check out is usually at noon - please contact our Reservations team if you would like to prebook Late Checkout.
 Please note: Only breakfast is provided on the group's day of departure.